deepak369/Max/README.md

 # Max Verstappen
-Max Verstappen's Formula 1 journey so far
+A simple HTML page displaying the career and achievements of Formula 1 driver Max Verstappen